o1-labs/o1js/README-nix.md

 Instead, you can try to run `nix-env --delete-generations old` or any other time bound like `7d`.
 This will not have any effect on MacOS though.
 Alternatively, the [direnv](https://github.com/direnv/direnv) / [nix-direnv](https://github.com/nix-community/nix-direnv) tool can create garbage collector roots that won't be collected for removal.
 It just keeps one gc-root to the latest build of the dev shell so that `nix-store --gc` only removes older generations.

-On top of that, adding `auto-optimise-store = true` to `/etc/nix/nix.conf` and running `nix-store --optimize` shoud help with disk usage, as it replaces duplicated files with symlinks.
+On top of that, adding `auto-optimise-store = true` to `/etc/nix/nix.conf` and running `nix-store --optimize` should help with disk usage, as it replaces duplicated files with symlinks.

 ### Runtime optimization